Aileenlingyu/aileenlingyu.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Lingyu Zhang is a senior research scientist in Artificial Intelligence Center at Samsung Research America.
+Lingyu Zhang is a generative AI Engineer at Apple, prior to this, she was a research scientist in Artificial Intelligence Center at Samsung Research America.
 Her research interests include multimodal machine learning, generative models, and information retrieval.
 {style="text-align: justify;"}